rubenLindstrom/twitter-but-worse/README.md

 ## Cloud functions

-To get going with the backend, you can run the following command in the _functions_ directory
+To get going with the backend, you can run the following command in the _functions_ directory :zap:

 #### `npm install`